Home » Salads » Vietnamese chicken salad with chili lime dressing (Goi Gá)

 | |

-Spicy Thai chicken salad with chili lime dressing is fresh and delicious.
+Vietnamese chicken salad with chili lime dressing is fresh and delicious.
 It’s the perfect light and refreshing lunch or dinner, and it’s great for meal prepping.
-This Thai spicy chicken salad recipe comes together quickly – just toss all of the ingredients in a bowl.
-With plenty of crunch and texture, this salad is satisfying, good for you and so delicious.
+This spicy shredded chicken salad recipe comes together quickly – just toss all of the ingredients in a bowl.
+With plenty of crunch and texture, this salad is satisfying, good for you, and so delicious.

 I’ll give you variations and substitutions where I can, plus helpful tips and tricks for success.
 Read on for this info as well as the recipe.
 If you’d like to skip straight to the recipe, use the jump to recipe button at the top of the post.

-You may also be interested in my Israeli salad and my Delicata squash salad recipes.
+You may also be interested in my chicken taco salad and my cranberry apple chicken salad recipes.
 For ease of browsing, you can find all of my salad recipes in one place.

-This recipe for spicy Thai salad with chicken is one of my favorites.
+This recipe for Vietnamese chicken salad is one of my favorites.
 I love it in the heat of summer, but the truth is, I eat this year round.

 Ingredients

-• Chicken – Shredded chicken breast provide protein in the salad.
+• Chicken – Shredded chicken breast provides protein in the salad.
 Buy a rotisserie chicken as a time-saver.

 • Carrots – Shredded or grated carrots give a crunchy sweetness to the salad.